-Odeon@1985-200 The output from the extrusion modeller comes in two formats.
+The output from the extrusion modeller comes in two formats.
 The first is its own native format, an .oes file, where the extrusion model is saved.
-This file can be edited and extended at a later point in the extrusion modeller e.g. if wishing to change width of the auditorium above, to change some
+This file can be edited and extended at a later point in the extrusion modeller e.g. if wishing to change width of the auditorium above, to change some of the points in the drawing or to add other features.

 The other format is the ODEON .par format which is loaded into ODEON for calculations.
-The parametric format cannot be edited in the extrusion modeller; on the other hand it may be manually edited to any degree of freedom if needed and it is possible to make use of the benefits of the parametric format described in Appendix F: Modelling rooms in the ODEON Editor, e.g. when modelling geometric shapes such as cylinders and domes, when combining 2 extrusions in different planes, or when it is appropriate to describe parts of a geometry using parameters.
+The parametric format cannot be edited in the extrusion modeller; on the other hand it may be manually edited to any degree of freedom if needed and it is possible to make use of the benefits of the parametric format described in Appendix G: Modelling rooms in the ODEON Editor, e.g. when modelling geometric shapes such as cylinders and domes, when combining 2 extrusions in different planes, or when it is appropriate to describe parts of a geometry using parameters.
 The .par file can be edited in the ODEON Text Editor.
 The 3DView available in ODEON is a useful tool when investigating or modifying an already existing file; load the .par file into ODEON, study the room in the 3DView - please see the help text (shortcut F1) available from within this display, then make the changes in the editor which can be opened from within ODEON.